-Gorilla trekking in Uganda is one of the top African primate tracking activity with these gentle giants being the only great apes.
-Uganda gorilla safaris are very popular because of the amazing experience and that’s why there are set gorilla trekking rules and regulations in Uganda.
+Gorilla trekking in Uganda is one of the top highlights for African travel.
+Uganda gorilla safaris are very popular because of the amazing experience. and that’s why there are set gorilla trekking rules and regulations in Uganda.
 There are two natural habitats in Uganda where mountain gorillas are found and these are Bwindi Impenetrable National Park and Mgahinga Gorilla National Park, two of the four parks in the world with mountain gorillas.

-In the world, there are about 1063 mountain gorillas remaining living in Uganda, Rwanda and Congo.
+In the world, there are about 1,063 mountain gorillas remaining living in Uganda, Rwanda, and Congo.
 These mountain gorillas live in families and the increase in number is highly dependent on conservation efforts.
-To keep the mountain gorilla population safe and protected, there are set rules and regulations that each trekker has to follow during their gorilla safari in Uganda.
-These rules and regulations are set by the Uganda Wildlife Authority and apply to both Bwindi Forest National Park and Mgahinga Gorilla National Park.
-Here are the set gorilla trekking rules and regulations in Uganda;
+To keep the mountain gorilla population safe and protected, there are set rules and regulations that each visitor has to follow before and during the gorilla tracking activity in Uganda.
+These rules and regulations are set by the Uganda Wildlife Authority (UWA) and apply to both Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.

 - Always wash your hands before you head to the gorillas.
-This helps to ensure that you don’t have germs or viruses on your hands and can be spread to the gorillas.
+This helps to ensure that you don’t have germs or viruses on your hands that can be spread to the gorillas.

 - DO NOT leave any rubbish in the park.
 Take out with you whatever you bring in, it may disrupt the ecosystem.